 Adventure Dalmatia offers tours both in the morning and in the evening.

-Depending on how fit you are, the 2.5 hr kayaking trip will leave you exhilarated or exhausted, but very likely both – and we had the additional pleasure of the six-year-old plonked in the middle of the kayak.
+Depending on how fit you are, the 2.5 hr kayaking tour will leave you exhilarated or exhausted, but very likely both – and we had the additional pleasure of the six-year-old plonked in the middle of the kayak.

 Somewhere along the way, my arms just gave up.
 Which was not great news for my husband who had to then propel the three of us around.